smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/SQL Query Processing Order.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The biggest difference between INNER, OUTER, and CROSS JOINS is that the INNER JOIN acts as a filtering criterion, OUTER JOIN acts as a matching criterion, and a CROSS JOIN gives all possible combinations.

-* For INNER JOINs, the join logic acts as a filter where both columns need to equate to each other, thus restricting the output to only the records that have these matching column values.
-* For OUTER JOINs, the join logic acts as a matching criterion, where the record count output is not affected by this join logic as it will display the results from the preserved table.
-* A CROSS JOIN creates a cartesian product.
-It combines each row from the first table with each row from the second table.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For INNER and OUTER JOINs, these types of joins require a comparison operator to equate rows from the participating tables based on a common field in both the tables.
 These comparison operators are described as equi-joins and theta-joins.
 Many of these types of joins are rooted in relational algebra.
 Introduced by Edgar F. Codd in 1970, relational algebra uses algebraic structures with a well-founded semantics for modeling data and defining queries on it.